Unique Vintage Maps of United States to Download

 This unusual but fabulous Eagle Map of the United States is a teaching wall map from the book “Rudiments of National Knowledge, Presented to the Youth of the United States, and to Enquiring Foreigners.
 By a Citizen of Pennsylvania” by E.L.
 Carey & A. Hart.
 Dated 1833.

-It also has a charming portrait of George Washington in the bottom right hand corner.
+It also has a charming portrait of George Washington in the bottom right-hand corner.
 This is a large map.
-The chart at the bottom centre of the map shows the population for major cities and each state.
+The chart at the bottom center of the map shows the population of major cities and each state.

 This wall map of Mitchell’s is considered to be a significant example 19th century American cartography.
 The map has historical significance as it shows the rapidly changing national and domestic political borders of the time.

 Again this being a wall map and not from a book it is very large.
 Great for hanging on a wall.

 6. Colton’s 1857 Vintage Map Of The United States Of America